netobserv/network-observability-operator/DEVELOPMENT.md

 VERSION="0.1.2" make deploy
 ```

-Beware that, by referring to an old image, you increase chances to hit breaking changes with the other underlying components, such as [Flowlogs-pipeline](https://github.com/netobserv/flowlogs-pipeline).
-It is recommended to switch to the corresponding release GIT tag before deploying an old version, to make sure underlying components refer to correct versions.
+It is recommended to switch to the corresponding release Git tag before deploying an old version to make sure the underlying components refer to the correct versions.

 ## Installing Kafka